Danyachello/Hopper-robot-control-bu-PPO-algorithm/README.md

 $ git clone https://github.com/Danyachello/Hopper-robot-control-bu-PPO-algorithm.git
 $ cd Hopper-robot-control-bu-PPO-algorithm
 ```
+This project was performed on ubuntu os, so it is crutial to run it om ubuntu.
 All following commands are expected to be run in the project root directory.

 [Install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)